Flora9822/Maya_Modelling-Animation/README.md

 Penrose Steps / Escher illusion concepts – educational reinterpretation.

-Big Ben photography references (public / study use).
+Big Ben photographic references (public / study use).

-Reference images (if any) are used strictly for educational look‑dev purposes and are not redistributed commercially.
+Reference images are used strictly for educational look‑dev purposes and not for commercial redistribution.

 👤 Author
 Flora Xohrat